-1. Language Requirement.
-If you speak English as your first language, you should show evidence of intermediate proficiency in another language (e.g. 4 years high school, 4 semesters college, or other experience).
+- 1. Language Requirement.
+If you speak English as your first language, you should show evidence of intermediate proficiency in another language (e.g., 4 years high school, 4 semesters college, or other experience).
 Please discuss your individual situation with Dr. Kayi-Aydar within the first few months of your first semester.
 Individuals who speak English as an additional language are not required to show proficiency in a third language.
-Note that any coursework done to fulfill this requirement cannot count towards the 30 units required for the degree, as work done at the 400-level or lower cannot count towards graduate study.
+Note that any coursework done to fulfill this requirement cannot count towards the 30 units required for the degree, as work done at the 400-level or lower cannot count towards graduate study. - 2.
+Coursework.

-2. Coursework.
 Students should complete the following coursework, with a grade of B or better.
 Please note that you may need to take up to 36 credits to 1) fulfill requirements to maintain GTAship and other financial awards, 2) meet international student visa requirements, 3) complete classes in the required order, and 4) retain full-time student status.

-Requirement Normally fulfilled by: Units TESL Methods ENGL 555: Methods I: Introduction to TESOL 3 Applied Linguistics ENGL 5960 Special Topics: Introduction to Applied Linguistics 3 Materials, Curriculum, and Assessment ENGL 613: Methods II: Materials & Curriculum Development and Assessment 3 Culture ENGL 620: TESOL and Culture 3 SLA Theory ENGL 615: Second Language Acquisition Theory 3 Pedagogical Grammar ENGL 506: Modern English Grammar for TESOL 3 Professional Development ENGL 693a: Applied ESL 3 ENGL 580: L2 W writing) ENGL 596j: SLA ENGL 589: Inter ENGL 596o Spector of the construction of the constructi Preceptorship (GTAs only) riting (required for GTAs who want to teach L2 Research Methods net Technologies in L2 Teaching and Learning rial Topics: e.g. Corpus Linguistics, Discourse Analysis, 9-15 TOTAL 30-36
+Requirement Normally fulfilled by: Units TESL Methods ENGL 555: Methods I: Introduction to TESOL 3 Materials, Curriculum, and Assessment ENGL 613: Methods II: Materials & Curriculum Development and Assessment 3 Culture ENGL 620: Global Englishes 3 SLA Theory ENGL 615: Second Language Acquisition Theory 3 Pedagogical Grammar ENGL 506: Linguistics and Grammar for TESOL 3 Professional Development ENGL 693a: Applied ESL 3 Technology ENGL 589: Internet Technologies in L2 Teaching and Learning 3 Four to six elective courses selected from: ENGL 591: GTA Preceptorship (GTAs only) ENGL 560: Teaching Listening, Speaking, and Pronunciation ENGL 580: Teaching Second Language Writing (required for GTAs who want to teach L2 writing) ENGL 5960 Special Topics: e.g., Discourse Analysis, Genre Theory & Pedagogy, Corpus Linguistics, or other (with Director approval) Courses from other programs/departments with Director approval TOTAL 30-36